Three-body model of $^{6}$He with non-local halo effective field theory potentials: He structure

 which corresponds to a $S$-wave LO cluster EFT potential in coordinate representation.
 In Eq.\ (\ref{3Binteraction}) $\rho_0$ makes the role of a three-body cutoff parameter.
 The introduction of this force allows to reproduce the correct experimental ground state energy and to remove dependencies on this energy of the cutoff parameter of the two-body EFT potentials.

 In Fig. \ref{Gamma-dep}, we study the convergence of $E_0$ with respect to the maximum $K$ value, $K_{\text{max}}$, in the expansion (\ref{pwf}) of the three-body wave function.
 We also check the dependence of this energy on the projector $\Gamma$ at eliminating the forbidden state in the $S_{1/2}$ non-local $\alpha-n$ potential.
 As it is the case for local potentials \cite{DDB03}, $\Gamma$ values at least of 1000 MeV are needed to eliminate dependencies of the ground state energy.
-We use $V_{03}=-15.2$ MeV and $\rho_0=5$ fm to obtain the theoretical value of $-0.979$ MeV, which is close to the experimental value $-0.97546(23)$ MeV \cite{BBC12}.

 We also compute the rms radius of the $\alpha+n+n$ system through the expression \cite{ZDF93}